Irrelon/ForerunnerDB/readme.md

 Keep in mind that indices require memory to maintain hash tables and there is always a trade-off between speed and memory usage.

+## Data Persistence (Save and Load Between Pages)
+Data persistence allows your database to survive the browser being closed, page reloads and navigation away from the current url.
+When you return to the page your data can be reloaded.

+Persistence is handled by a very simple interface in the Collection class.
+You can save the current state of any collection by calling:

+    collection.save();

+You can then load the collection's data back again via:

+    collection.load();

+If you call collection.load() when your application starts and collection.save() when you make changes to your collection you can ensure that your application always has up-to-date data.

 ## Data Binding
 The database includes a useful data-binding system that allows your HTML to be automatically updated when data in the collection changes.
 Here is a simple example of a data-bind that will keep the list of items up-to-date if you modify